Practical solutions for improving personal effectiveness and how to manage your time

 Outcomes for you and your organisation

-By attending module 1, you will be able to:
+By attending the full programme, you will be able to:

 - diagnose your own effectiveness